Can You Pass a Background Check With a Warrant? (Good & Bad News)

 This background check, depending on the position and the requisite security clearance, can include fingerprinting which may show a warrant has been issued.
 This does not necessarily disqualify an applicant from employment.
 It is still possible to pass a federal background check with a warrant depending on the circumstances.

 Federal jobs that require a fingerprint background check for security clearance, referred to as Level 2 checks, are much more extensive than a routine, or Level 1, background check.
 An active warrant can cause the subject to fail a Level 2 background check and be denied employment since these positions can sometimes involve national security.
-Regarding federal checks, answering Can you pass a background check with a warrant, in most cases warrants will flag on federal checks, but it doesn’t necessarily mean a person failed the background screening.
+In most cases, warrants will flag on federal checks, but it doesn’t necessarily mean a person failed the background screening.

 A warrant doesn’t necessarily prevent someone from getting gainful employment on the local, state, or federal level or with a private business but of course, an active warrant can create issues later on if not resolved.